Page cover

 Comprehensive AI education

-Implementing AI literacy programmes is essential for ensuring physiotherapists can effectively and safely use AI tools in practice.
+Implementing AI literacy programmes is essential for ensuring physiotherapists can effectively and safely use AI tools in practice (Annapureddy et al., 2024).

-• Develop comprehensive training programs covering both technical competencies and critical evaluation skills for AI outputs
+• Develop comprehensive training programmes covering both technical competencies and critical evaluation skills for AI outputs

-• Structure regular updates to keep practitioners current with evolving AI technologies and their clinical applications
+• Structure regular policy and guidance updates to keep practitioners current with evolving AI technologies and their clinical applications

 • Incorporate practical case studies demonstrating appropriate AI use in clinical decision-making scenarios